Neoza-1234/kamela-international/README.md

 # Kamela-International

-This to this the official repository for **Kamela International's** website, a platform to offering training services and establishing **Kamela's** branding.
-This site is designed to be scalable, animated and powered by a headless CMS for dynamic content management.
+This is the official repository for **Kamela International's** website, a platform to offering training services and establishing **Kamela's** branding. .

 ---

 ##  Project Overview

 Kamela International offers:
-- ✨ Service catalog for both individuals and enterprises with animated sections and scroll-triggered reveals
+- ✨ Service catalog for both individuals and enterprises
 - 📚 Training modules powered by a headless CMS
 - 📞 Contact and CTA sections optimized for conversion
 - 🌐 Responsive design with performance-first architecture